Hidden Cameras, Audio Bugs, and GPS Tracking in Arkansas – What’s Legal? Are You a Target?

 Arkansas is considered a one-party consent state when it comes to recording or monitoring conversations.
 If there are two (or more) people involved in a conversation, only one person must consent to the conversation being recorded or monitored.
 Arkansas Code § 5-80-120(a) explains this in more detail.

 And, again, it’s important to recognize that technology has made it easier than ever to listen to or record someone without their knowledge.
 There are apps that monitor not just what you say on the phone, but they can also see everything you text, pictures you send, and everything you do on your phone.
 There are apps that can be deployed onto your computer or smart device, such as a tablet, that records every single thing you type.
-The websites you visit can also be tracked.
+Even the websites you visit can also be tracked.
 Again, all of this can happen without your knowledge.

 If you believe that someone is monitoring your conversations, contact Spy Catchers from a safe phone and from a safe location at 1-800-373-8726 to schedule an audio bug sweep of your home or business.